explosion/spaCy/website/docs/api/entitylinker.md

 ## EntityLinker.use_params {#use_params tag="method, contextmanager"}

-Modify the pipe's EL model, to use the given parameter values.
+Modify the pipe's model, to use the given parameter values.
+At the end of the context, the original parameters are restored.

 > #### Example
 >